ryantaylor-cu/remote-access/_episodes/07-permissions.md

 > -rw-r--r-- 1 jane researchers  12K Sep 13 10:33 confidential.txt
 > ~~~
 > {: .output }
-> `chmod` commands would change this file's permissions so only your
+> What `chmod` commands would change this file's permissions so only your
 > user can view the file?
 >
 > > ## Solution